Berta Cáceres: Honors and legacy

+Assassination

 Cáceres was shot dead in her home by armed intruders on the night of 2 March 2016.
 Mexican environmental activist Gustavo Castro Soto was also wounded, by two gunshots, to the cheek and the hand.
 Gustavo had arrived in La Esperanza a day prior for a meeting with 80 others "to discuss alternatives to the hydro-electric project".
 Berta invited him to stay at her place for the night, "as her place had a better internet connection than his accommodation".